Diploglossus

-Diploglossus is a genus of New World diploglossid lizards, with 20 described species, commonly known as galliwasps.
+Diploglossus is a genus of New World diploglossid lizards, with ten described species, commonly known as galliwasps.

 Several former Diploglossus species were moved to the genus Siderolamprus in 2021.

 Geographic range

 Species of the genus Diploglossus are found in South America and parts of the West Indies.
 One species, D. bilobatus, is found in Central America, but is sometimes placed in the distinct genus Mesoamericus in the subfamily Siderolamprinae.

 Species

-The following species are recognized as being valid.
+The following ten species are recognized as being valid.